catseye/Tamsin/README.markdown

 `tamsin`, written in Python 2.7.
 It can both interpret a Tamsin program and compile a program written in Tamsin to C.

-The distribution also contains a (tiny subset of) Tamsin interpreter written in Tamsin, and a (tiny subset of) Tamsin-to-C compiler written in Tamsin.
+The distribution also contains a Tamsin-to-C compiler written in Tamsin.
+It passes all the tests, and can compile itself.
-We're still a ways from a fully bootrapped implementation, but we're getting closer.

 While the interpreter is fine for prototyping, note that some informal benchmarking revealed the compiled C programs to be about 30x faster.  **Note**